Skip to main content

 " Jija, are they after us?"
 Dheer was restless.

-" Yes Dheer and Udai Singh will get his lost glory back, we can't let that happen."
+" Yes, Dheer and Udai Singh will get their lost glory back; we can't let that happen."
 Uma shook her head.
 Not after he had the audacity to choose that Jaivanta over me!

-" Yes Jija, what will we do?"
+" Yes, Jija, what will we do?"
 Dheer asked.
 Uma picked up her phone. " We need every information on them if they are doing what we think they are, get rid of that girl first, then Pratap."
-Dheer looked tensed, " Say such things in a lower voice Jija, Jagmal is in the next room."
+Dheer looked tense, " Say such things in a lower voice, Jija, Jagmal is in the next room."

 " What?
 Are you sure?"
 Pratap was anxious.